Transocean Ltd. (RIG) Shares Down Despite Recent Market Volatility

-Transocean Ltd. (NYSE: RIG)’s stock price has decreased by -1.58 compared to its previous closing price of 7.61.
-Despite this, the company has seen a gain of 1.63% in its stock price over the last five trading days.
+Transocean Ltd. (NYSE: RIG)’s stock price has decreased by -6.41 compared to its previous closing price of 7.49.
+However, the company has seen a -4.63% decrease in its stock price over the last five trading sessions.

-, and the 36-month beta value for RIG is at 2.92.
-Analysts have varying views on the stock, with 6 analysts rating it as a “buy,” 0 rating it as “overweight,” 6 as “hold,” and 1 as “sell.”
+The 36-month beta value for RIG is also noteworthy at 2.92.
+There are mixed opinions on the stock, with 6 analysts rating it as a “buy,” 0 rating it as “overweight,” 6 rating it as “hold,” and 1 rating it as “sell.”

 Top 5 Undervalued Stocks To Own In 2023